Coder Social home page Coder Social logo

 scores's Introduction

-scores is a Python package containing mathematical functions for the verification, evaluation, and optimisation of forecasts, predictions or models.
-It primarily supports the meteorological, climatological and geoscience communities.
-In addition to supporting the Earth system science communities, it also has wide potential application in machine learning and other domains.
+scores is a Python package containing mathematical functions for the verification, evaluation and optimisation of forecasts, predictions or models.
+It supports labelled n-dimensional (multidimensional) data, which is used in many scientific fields and in machine learning.
+At present, scores primarily supports the geoscience communities; in particular, the meteorological, climatological and oceanographic communities.

 Overview

-Here is a curated selection of the metrics, tools and statistical tests included in scores:
+Below is a curated selection of the metrics, tools and statistical tests included in scores.
+(Click here for the full list.)

 Description Selection of Included Functions

 Continuous Scores for evaluating single-valued continuous forecasts.
-Mean Absolute Error (MAE), Mean Squared Error (MSE), Root Mean Squared Error (RMSE), Additive Bias, Multiplicative Bias, Pearson's Correlation Coefficient, Flip-Flop Index, Quantile loss, Murphy score.
+MAE, MSE, RMSE, Additive Bias, Multiplicative Bias, Pearson's Correlation Coefficient, Flip-Flop Index, Quantile Loss, Murphy Score, and threshold weighted scores for expectiles, quantiles and Huber Loss.

 Probability Scores for evaluating forecasts that are expressed as predictive distributions, ensembles, and probabilities of binary events.
-Brier Score, Continuous Ranked Probability Score (CRPS) for Cumulative Density Function (CDF), Threshold weighted CRPS for CDF, CRPS for ensembles, Receiver Operating Characteristic (ROC), Isotonic Regression (reliability diagrams).
+Brier Score, Continuous Ranked Probability Score (CRPS) for Cumulative Density Functions (CDF) and ensembles (including threshold weighted versions), Receiver Operating Characteristic (ROC), Isotonic Regression (reliability diagrams).

 Statistical Tests Tools to conduct statistical tests and generate confidence intervals.
 Diebold Mariano.